-Student Name: In signing below, I verify that I have received and reviewed the Gand have no questions at this time.
-Should any questions arise, I • ool year Signatures: Student: Date: Caregiver/Guardian: Date: Granite Academy provides all students with equal access to serv ices, facilities, activities and benefits regardless of ( race, sex, gender identity, religion, national origin, sexual orientation, disability or homelessness.
-The electronic version of the Handbook is available on the schoo Please access our student handbook on our website at www.jri.c · · ments.

-Please return this page, signed, to the school, attention Amy Barber.
+Student Name: and reviewed the Granite Academy Handbook for the 2024-2025 school yny questions arise, I will contact my counselor. ea Signatures: Student: Date: Caregiver/Guardian: Date: • • equal access to services, facilities, activities and benefits regardless of race, , sexual orientation, disability or homelessness. , The electronic version of the Handbook is av Please access our student handbook on our ailable on the school website and will contain any updates and amendmen website at website at www.iri.org/Graniteacademy ts.
+Please return this page e, signed, to the school, attention Amy Barber.
 Thank you!